 - Using the 1 tablespoon butter, generously grease the bottom and sides of 9×13 baking dish.

 - Pour the milk into a 2- or 3-quart saucepan.
-Add the onion and the bay leaves and heat over medium heat.
-(You do not want to scald the milk—you want to heat it up enough to encourage the bay leaves and onion to flavor the milk.
-If you are using a thermometer, you want it around 180˚F. The longer this takes, the better.)
+Add the onion, bay leaves, nutmeg, and peppercorns and heat over medium heat.
+(You do not want to scald the milk—you want to heat it up enough to encourage everything to flavor the milk.
+If you are using a thermometer, you want it around 180˚F/80°C. The longer this takes, the better.)

 - While the milk is warming, peel the potatoes.
 Rinse them and set them aside in a bowl of water to keep them from browning.